PRINCETON YOUTH HOCKEY ASSOCIATION TIGER CUB PROGRAM 2017-2018 SEASON

 Princeton Youth Hockey Association believes that our youngest players are best served by developing their skills from learn to skate to ultimately participating in cross ice games.
 Based on this philosophy, PYHA proudly offers our Tiger Cub program to enable each young player to reach their highest potential in a fun and high energy environment.
 This program is open to players born between the years 2011 and 2014 that have at least minimal skating skills.

-Our Tiger Cub skate on Saturday mornings and Sunday afternoons at Baker Rink starting the first weekend of October.
+Our Tiger Cub skate on Saturday mornings and Sunday afternoons at Baker Rink starting September 24th.
 They will have the holiday weekends off and will not skate during the Christmas break.
 The season will close the first weekend in March.
 All players will receive skating instruction with our power skating coach, and will learn stick work and positional play with our volunteer coaches.
 The schedule for Tiger Cub is posted on our website under team schedules.

 Smaller teams and more practice sessions allow players more time with the puck alongside skaters of a similar caliber.
 The USA Hockey American Development Model (ADM) mandates that all players under the age of 8 years old only play on smaller game surfaces, either half ice or cross ice so that they can develop better decision making skills with the puck.
 This approach is meant to foster better skills and more fun for the player and less burnout for the player and their family.
 To find out more about USA Hockey and the ADM, please go to www.admkids.com.